kombucha-js/react-rerenderers/README.md

 - As the number of pages increases, it is usually getting more difficult to modularize your logic when you have to shift up or down those state functions or objects.
-It requires more complicated works and finally it is going to be impossible to achive.
+It requires more complicated works and finally it is going to be impossible to achieve.
 - As a state is lifted up, the more components are likely to be rerendered when the hook is called.
 This causes slowing down the rerendering process.
 - Components with animation should usually not be rerendered.
-Unexpected rerendering causes compoents to stop their animation.
+Unexpected rerendering causes components to stop their animation.

 **React-Rerenderers.js** can eliminate these [Lifting Up][lifting-state-up]
 and [Drilling Properties][prop-drilling] necessity.